Sometimes you don't just need an escape from your work, the people around you or your city.

 SEE: SA Road Trips Mapped: Highlights of the Karoo Highlands Route

 My parents have been there twice, and they always regaled me of the horror that is the road down to the valley where once a community of Dutch Settlers lived in isolation for over a hundred years.
-With this in mind, when I was invited by Jared in CPT to take on this treacherous road I steeled myself for what was going to be a rough ride - but it's well worth it (and a million rand 4x4 you're basically floating the whole way).
+With this in mind, when I was invited by Jared in CPT to take on this treacherous road I steeled myself for what was going to be a rough ride - but it's well worth it (and in a million rand 4x4 you're basically floating the whole way).

 After crossing the Swartberg Pass, you'll see a sign pointing towards Gamkaskloof, plastered with the stickers of previous travellers who lost themselves to the seduction of Gamkaskloof.